mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

 ### Introduction

 Inheritance is one of the most important concepts in object-oriented programming, it allows the definition of a class in terms of another class.
-Inheritance allows us to maintain and boost an application, it also provides the reusability of code functionality and gives a better performance.
+Inheritance allows us to maintain and boost an application, it also provides the reusability of code functionality and gives better performance.

 Classes are created by absorbing the functions and variables of an existing class, it then adds its own functions to enhance their capabilities, this class is called a derived class because it inherits the functions and variables from a base class.
 Objects of a derived class are objects of a base class, but not vice versa.
 ### Table of Contents